-This is quite a broad variety.
-However, we’d like to point out that the VPN’s default protocol is PPTP, which is a terrible choice for security.
-Be sure to change it right away.
+As you can see – this is quite a wide variety.
+However, I’d like to point out that the VPN’s default protocol is PPTP, which is a terrible choice for security.

-The kill switch does is it cuts off all internet traffic if you get disconnected from the VPN server due to some issue on the server side.
-If your kill switch is off, your device might reconnect automatically via your regular ISP connection, exposing your IP address to the resource you’re accessing and your activities to your ISP.
+If your kill switch is off, your device might reconnect automatically via your regular ISP connection, exposing your IP address to the resource you’re accessing, as well as telling about your activities to your ISP.

 Bullet Shield will stop all traffic if your connection drops due to some other issue or due to manually disconnecting.

 I took an online test to see whether there were IP or DNS leaks.

 Firstly, I logged into my BulletVPN account and connected to a VPN server in Belgium.